 Texas Maritime Museum

-The Lighthouse Inn at Aransas Bay is an excellent place to stay while visiting Rockport Beach.
+The Lighthouse Inn at Aransas Bay is an excellent place to stay while visiting this beach.
 They have an on-site restaurant, and the views from this place are terrific.
 The best nearby restaurants add to the charm of choosing this place to stay, and it is a convenient location for visitors wanting to go around the place.

 The Days Inn at Wyndham Rockport Texas is another good place to stay if you are at Rockport Texas because most of the attractions are minutes away from here.